• Skip to primary navigation

 • After you have cooked your meat, don’t clean the pan.

 Add chicken broth, maple syrup and vinegar to the hot skillet.
 Then add shelled pistachios.
 Simmer for about 3 minutes.
-Stir in butter and simmer for one more minute.
+Stir in cold butter and simmer for one more minute.

 Pour over cooked meat or serve on the side for as a dipping sauce.
+Yield 1/2 cup of sauce.

-1/4 cup gluten free chicken broth, 2 tablespoons maple syrup, 2 tablespoons apple cider vinegar, 1 dozen shelled pistachio nuts, 1 tablespoon butter
+1/4 cup gluten free chicken broth, 2 tablespoons maple syrup, 2 tablespoons apple cider vinegar, 1 dozen shelled pistachio nuts, 1 tablespoon cold butter

 Notes